MrBennjjo/BenMurrayCV/README.md

-# benmurray-cv
+# Ben Murray's CV
-Source code for a django project to produce a web site cv for myself.
+This repository contains the source code to produce a website which shall serve as a CV for myself, Ben Murray.